opencryptoki/opencryptoki/README.md

 hardware crypto on IBM zSeries.

-- IBM CCA - requires the CCA host library with version 7.1 or higher, and IBM Crypto CEX3C card (or higher) on Linux for IBM Z. On AIX, only the IBM CEX7S (4769) crypto card is supported.
-On both platforms, this token needs the `lber` library, which is usually part of the `openldap` package.
+- IBM CCA - requires the CCA host library with version 7.1 or higher, and IBM Crypto CEX3C card (or higher) on Linux for IBM Z. On AIX, Linux on x64, and Linux on Power only the IBM CEX7S (4769) crypto card is supported.
+On all platforms, this token needs the `lber` library, which is usually part of the `openldap` package.

 - TPM (**deprecated**) - requires a TPM, TPM tools, and TCG software stack.
 Supports TPM version 1.2 only.